-Chaeson National Park Treks
+Trekking in Chaeson National Park

-Groups of Baobab Travel stayed one night in the home stay at Ban Mae Kampong during their roundtrip of Thailand.
+Groups of Baobab Travel stayed one night in the homestay at Ban Mae Kampong during their roundtrip of Thailand.
 At that time it was a sleepy village that didn’t get a lot of visitors.
 For many years not much changed until the first zipline was established in 2008: Flight of the Gibbon.
-For a number of years I didn’t visit Mae Kampong until I joined a workshop about Community Based Tourism in 2011.
-John’s Place was gone and the village had become a lot busier with visitors.
-In 2013 and 2014 I accompanied two groups from the Philippines to Mae Kampong.
-They came to Chiang Mai to look at successful examples of Community Based Tourism.
-We spend the night in the home stay, hiked around the village and everyone enjoyed Mae Kampong.
-Since then I have regularly visited Mae Kampong to do surveys for trekking routes.
+For several years I didn’t visit Mae Kampong until I joined a workshop about Community-Based Tourism in 2011.
+John’s Place was gone, and the village had become a lot busier with visitors.

-If you want to go to Mae Kampong on a day trip try to avoid the weekends.
-Avoid the long weekends especially.
-We recommend you to stay overnight in Mae Kampong in one of the home stays.
+Mae Kampong went through a lot of changes in recent years.
+More and more coffee shops, restaurants, and souvenir shops have opened for, mostly, Thai day-trippers.
+Outsiders have bought land and property.
+The atmosphere has changed quite a bit.
+If you want to go to Mae Kampong on a day trip, try to avoid the weekends.
+Avoid the long weekends, especially.
+We recommend you to stay overnight in Mae Kampong in one of the homestays.
 They are really well managed and surprisingly comfortable.
 The owners are very hospitable.
 Temperatures in Mae Kampong are in general about 5 degrees lower than in Chiang Mai.
-Water is streaming through the village constantly giving a very nice soundtrack for a sound sleep.
+Water is streaming through the village always giving a very nice soundtrack for a sound sleep.

-The village might have changed a lot but the forest has not.
+The village might have changed a lot, but the forest has not.
 It is still as beautiful as it was in 2004.
-The trekking is really superb with dense forest alternating with fantastic views.
+The trekking is superb with dense forest alternating with fantastic views.
 In 2015 I trekked up to Doi Mon Lan again.
 The trail was not easy to find, proof that very few people make it up to the summit.
 It is advisable to drive up to the ranger station of Chaeson National Park and start hiking from there.
-It is an hour to the summit, depending on your condition.
-If skies are clear you can see Chiang Mai in the distance.
-There are several trails that will take you down from the summit back to Mae Kampong.
-It is a wonderful hike.
-Take your time and enjoy nature and the free air.
-I have done quite a few treks in the past few years and seldom I met other people.
+In December 2019 I hike up to Doi Mon Lan again, which was a pleasure.
+I enjoyed forest bathing, which has become a popular term.
+Chaeson National Park is one of the best Chiang Mai trekking areas.